 - (a) An individual is not required to strictly comply with Social Distancing Requirements in any of the following circumstances, provided that the individual complies with Social Distancing Requirements to the greatest extent feasible: - 1.
 An individual who is providing care to others, including childcare, adult or senior care, care to individuals with special needs, and patient care. - 2.
-An individual who is working at a business that is not prohibited from operating under Section 9 of this Order, unless the specific industry guidance for that business requires social distancing of workers. - (b) Children age 12 or younger who are members of the same Social Bubble are not required to strictly comply with Social Distancing Requirements while participating in gatherings of the Social Bubble authorized under subsection 8.a.(2) of this Order. - d.
+An individual who is working at a business that may operate under the State Blueprint, unless the specific industry guidance for that business requires social distancing of workers. - (b) Children age 12 or younger who are members of the same Social Bubble are not required to strictly comply with Social Distancing Requirements while participating in gatherings of the Social Bubble authorized under subsection 8.a.(2) of this Order. - e.
 State Orders.
 Nothing in this Order shall be interpreted to authorize individuals to engage in activities that are not permitted under the State Orders.